thezawzaw/gitops-k8s-handbook/docs/README.md

  - Get started with GitLab CI: https://docs.gitlab.com/ci/
  - CI/CD YAML Syntax Reference: https://docs.gitlab.com/ci/yaml/

-### Installing a GitLab Runner
+### Installing and Registering a GitLab Runner

+> [!NOTE]
+>
-In this guide, I will use a self-managed GitLab Runner for running GitLab CI jobs for more control. but it's OPTIONAL.
-You can also use GitLab-hosted GitLab Runners.
-If you want to use GitLab-hosted Runners, please see [https://docs.gitlab.com/ci/runners/hosted_runners/linux/](https://docs.gitlab.com/ci/runners/hosted_runners/linux/).
+> In this guide, I will use a self-managed GitLab Runner for running GitLab CI jobs for full control, but it's OPTIONAL.
+>
+> You can also use GitLab-hosted Runners.
+Please see [https://docs.gitlab.com/ci/runners/hosted_runners/linux/](https://docs.gitlab.com/ci/runners/hosted_runners/linux/).
+These Runners are managed and hosted by GitLab.
+You can use these GitLab Runners without installing and registering your own GitLab Runners.
+>
+> If you want to use GitLab-hosted Runners, you can skip this step.

-> GitLab provides the GitLab Runner packages for most Linux distributions.
+GitLab provides the GitLab Runner packages for most Linux distributions.
 But, installation depends on your Linux distribution.
 In this guide, I will focus on RHEL-based Linux systems.

 Add the following GitLab RPM repository (e.g., Fedora Linux):